 GOVERNMENT SUBSIDISED SERVICES

-From 27 February, 2017, Age Care reforms have been introduced which now gives you, the client, the choice of care and support within your home.
+From 27 February, 2017, Age Care in Victoria reforms have been introduced which now gives you, the client, the choice of care and support within your home.
+Check with your local office for the rest of Australia.

 There are two government subsidised supported Home Care Services, but you are asked to pay something towards the cost of the service.
 The amount you are asked to contribute depends on your income, assets and circumstances.